bennywong3/1340_gp114/README.md

    - if a group of 8 customers came in and separated into 4, 2, 2, the program considered it as 3 groups of customers.

+6. When customers occupied tables for 2 hours, it is considered as too long.
+2 hours is scaled down to 20 seconds in real life for simplicity.

 # Functionalities and features